Yes, online housing applications are open for 2020/21, more information can be found at: https://www.qmul.ac.uk/residences/college/application/

 No. We designate certain building for each type of student.
 Sometimes we may allocate mature undergraduates/exchange students who are over 22 years old with postgraduates, but generally they are kept separate.

 No, all applications must now be made online.
-For further information, deadlines and housing policy please visit our page on .
+For further information, deadlines, and housing policy please visit our applications page.

 You can only apply for Accommodation if you have accepted a place to study at the University; you must have accepted a Conditional or Unconditional (Firm) offer to apply for Accommodation online.